 - An entry is published in the Takeoff Minimums, (Obstacle) Departure Procedures, and Diverse Vector Area (Radar Vectors) section of the TPP. - A Non-standard IFR alternate minimums exist.
-Refer to IFR Alternate Airport Minimums section of the TPP. - A NA Alternate minimums are not authorized due to unmonitored facility or absence of weather reporting service. - WAAS (Wide Area Augmentation System) - State Cold Temperature Airport
+Refer to IFR Alternate Airport Minimums section of the TPP. - The IAP may not be used as an alternate due to unmonitored facility, absence of weather reporting service, or lack of adequate navigation coverage.
+IAPs designated with this symbol are not listed in the IFR Alternate Minimums section of the TPP. - WAAS (Wide Area Augmentation System)